Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

 UNLV Stats and Trends

-- Thus far this season UNLV has one win against the spread.
+- UNLV has one win against the spread in three games this season.

-- The Rebels have been underdogs by 30.5 points or more two times this year and covered the spread once.
+- The Rebels have been underdogs by 30.5 points or more two times this season and covered the spread once.

-- The Rebels have turned the ball over three times, three fewer times than the Bulldogs have forced turnovers (6).
+- This year the Rebels have three turnovers, three fewer than the Bulldogs have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.